Table of Contents

 |Pectus excavatum||Heart is compressed between the sternum and spine|

-Atrial septal defects are characterized by the presence of an opening between the two atria.
-Blood will flow from the left to the right atrium.
-Increased pulmonary blood flow ensues.
-The chest X-ray will show increased pulmonary vascular markings in addition to an enlarged cardiac silhouette.
+Atrial septal defects are characterized by an opening between the two atria, causing blood to flow from the left to the right atrium and increasing pulmonary blood flow.
+The chest X-ray will show increased pulmonary vascular markings, in addition to an enlarged cardiac silhouette.

-Coarctation of the Aorta on the Chest X-ray
+Coarctation of the aorta on a chest X-ray

-The chest X-ray in a neonate with coarctation of the aorta is usually normal.
+Coarctation of the aorta is normally observed in a neonate, and it is visible on a chest X-ray.
 If left untreated, severe coarctation of the aorta might result in left ventricular hypertrophy and an enlarged cardiac silhouette.
-Rib notching due to deformation of the inferior surface of the ribs is a sign of severe coarctation of the aorta.
+Rib notching, due to deformation of the inferior surface of the ribs, is a sign of severe coarctation of the aorta.

-Pulmonary blood flow is expected to increase and can manifest as increased pulmonary vasculature on the chest X-ray.
+Pulmonary blood flow is expected to increase and can manifest as increased pulmonary vasculature on a chest X-ray.
 Left atrial and left ventricular enlargement are common.
-Posterior deviation of the esophagus on the lateral view chest X-ray can be seen and is caused by the enlargement of the left atrium.
+The posterior deviation of the esophagus, which was caused by an enlarged left atrium, is visible on a lateral view chest X-ray.

-Atrioventricular canal defects are characterized by the presence of atrial septal defects, ventricular septal defects, and an abnormal atrioventricular valve.
-The four chambers of the heart are expected to become enlarged.
-Increased pulmonary vascular markings are seen on the chest X-ray.
+Atrioventricular canal defects are characterized by atrial septal defects, ventricular septal defects, and an abnormal atrioventricular valve.
+This condition generally causes the four chambers of the heart to become enlarged.
+Increased pulmonary vascular markings are visible on the chest X-ray.

-Blood-flow through the stenosed valve causes pulmonary artery dilation.
-Dilation of the main pulmonary artery manifests as a prominence of the pulmonary artery segment which is found in the mid-left border of the cardiac silhouette.
+Blood-flow through a stenosed valve causes pulmonary artery dilation, which manifests as a prominence of the pulmonary artery segment that is found in the mid-left border of the cardiac silhouette.
 If left untreated, the patient might develop right ventricular hypertrophy and/or enlargement.
-Enlargement of the right ventricle presents with a fullness of the lower retrosternal portion of the cardiac silhouette on the lateral view of the chest X-ray.
+Enlargement of the right ventricle presents with a fullness of the lower retrosternal portion of the cardiac silhouette on a chest X-ray’s lateral view.

-Like pulmonary stenosis, blood flow through the stenosed aortic valve will be jet-like and will cause dilation of the ascending aorta.
-Therefore, fullness and prominence of the aorta in the mid-region of the right heart border is expected on the chest X-ray.
-Left ventricular enlargement with lateral displacement of the cardiac apex can be seen in cases of untreated aortic stenosis.
-Congestive heart failure with pulmonary edema and pleural effusions are found on the chest X-ray of patients with a prolonged history of untreated severe aortic stenosis.
+Like pulmonary stenosis, blood flow through the stenosed aortic valve will be jet-like, causing the ascending aorta to dilate.
+Therefore, aorta fullness and prominence in the mid-region of the right heart border should be visible on a chest X-ray.
+Left ventricular enlargement, with lateral displacement of the cardiac apex, can be seen in untreated aortic stenosis cases.
+Congestive heart failure, with pulmonary edema and pleural effusions, is found on the chest X-rays of patients with prolonged histories of untreated severe aortic stenosis.

 Patients with tricuspid atresia must have a patent ductus arteriosus or systemic-to-pulmonary arterial collaterals to survive.
 Therefore, increased pulmonary blood flow is a common finding in this condition.
 The cardiac silhouette in tricuspid atresia is small or normal.

 Patients with truncus arteriosus have a single great vessel instead of two major vessels arising from the heart, i.e., they do not have a pulmonary artery and an aorta.
-This main truncus manifests as a narrow mediastinum on the chest X-ray.
-Patients with this congenital anomaly usually have DiGeorge syndrome.
-DiGeorge syndrome is characterized by the absence of the thymus gland.
-The absence of the thymus gland further contributes to the narrowed mediastinum on the chest X-ray.
+This main truncus manifests as a narrow mediastinum on a chest X-ray.
+Patients with this congenital anomaly usually have DiGeorge syndrome, which is characterized by the absence of the thymus gland, and further contributes to the narrowed mediastinum on a chest X-ray.

-Patients with total anomalous pulmonary venous return have the pulmonary veins draining in a vertical vein that is connected to the innominate vein.
-This abnormal venous configuration results in a dilated vertical vein, innominate vein, and an enlarged superior vena cava.
+In patients with total anomalous pulmonary venous return, the pulmonary veins drain into a vertical vein that is connected to the innominate vein.
+This abnormal venous configuration results in dilated vertical and innominate veins, as well as an enlarged superior vena cava.

-The dilation of these three major veins results in a round image that is above the cardiac silhouette.
+The dilation of these three major veins results in a round image above the cardiac silhouette.
 This image is known as a snowman appearance and is characteristic of total anomalous pulmonary venous return.
-Pulmonary venous congestion is seen.
+Pulmonary venous congestion is visible.

-Acquired aortic stenosis usually results in an image that is similar to systemic hypertension, but can also present a radiograph suggestive of congestive heart failure.
+Acquired aortic stenosis usually results in an image that is similar to systemic hypertension, but may also indicate congestive heart failure.

-Pericardial effusions and pericardial or cardiac tumors can also present with an enlarged cardiac silhouette on the chest X-ray.
+Pericardial effusions and pericardial or cardiac tumors can also present with an enlarged cardiac silhouette on a chest X-ray.